namannimmo10/namannimmo.me/_posts/2017-09-10-20-32-46-exploring_k-means_in_python,_c++_and_cuda.md

 definitely amazing.
 I feel like I've gained a much greater appreciation for the algorithms that make my neural networks run 10x faster on a single GPU than even on a 32-core CPU.
 But there's so much more to explore in this space.
-Apparently convolutions are supposed to be pretty fast on GPUs, right?
+Apparently convolutions are supposed to be pretty fast on GPUs?